 Study Halls & Workshops

-Remote Learning Note: Writing Study Halls are on hiatus until in-person instruction resumes and group gatherings are permitted.
+Remote Learning Note: Writing Study Halls are on hiatus until group gatherings are permitted.
 We can't wait to write together again.

 Writing Study Halls offer a quiet, supportive space to write in the company of other hard working writers.
 The goal is an environment where you can produce your best work.
 Writing Partners are available to answer questions and offer feedback, and snacks are provided to fuel your work.

 At the beginning of each study hall you'll be given a brief handout on which to set a goal for the three-hour session.
 You'll work at a table with room for your notes and your laptop (and access to a power supply).
 Snacks will be available at the front of the room to take as you please.